To become a top global company that can ensure its survival in the future, CJ CheilJedang creates the

 Establishment of the ‘Compliance Management System (CMS 2.0)’

 CJ CheilJedang established its CMS (Compliance Management System) 2.0 to forecast risks and take effective measures against them.
 To enhance existing compliance management, the new system identifies and categorizes potential risks that may occur in each organization.
-It establishes control measures for each risk and clarifies the R&R of the department in charge (designing, managing, and supervising essential control activities for each risk) and the executive department (conducting activities according to the design of the department in charge) so that the Compliance Team can act as the company-wide risk control tower to organically manage risk across the executive departments, departments in charge, as well as the BOD and its committees.
+It establishes control measures for each risk and clarifies the R&R of the department in charge (designing, managing, and supervising essential control activities for each risk) and the lead department (conducting activities according to the design of the department in charge) so that the Compliance Team can act as the company-wide risk control tower to organically manage risk across the lead departments, departments in charge, as well as the BOD and its committees.

 By re-establishing a global communication process among our overseas subsidiaries, regional divisions•headquarters, and domestic headquarters, CJ CheilJedang is building a practical work-sharing and cooperative system between legal and compliance officers to strengthen its global risk management.